 After moving to Sydney and working numerous years in management positions within Retail Banking, she transitioned to the Corporate Division at the Commonwealth Bank.
 Here during the Global Financial Crisis, Sarah’s mandate was to win new to bank customers by funding their entities growth plans.
-Her swansong was a $250m syndicated transaction deal that she originated and worked on for two years generating over $2m in revenue.
-It scored her a promotion into a senior leadership position at the age of 28.
+Her swansong was a $250m syndicated transaction deal that she originated and worked on for two years generating over $3m in revenue.
+It scored her a promotion to a senior leadership position at the age of 28.
 Based on the trading floor as Head of New Business Development she built a national sales team charged with winning foreign exchange clients.
 Post a successful stint; she moved into Business Strategy within Global Markets leading a $100m transformation project.
 During this time she found a passion for coaching and mentoring the graduate talent pool and delivered the keynote at the Women in Leadership Conference hosted each year by the bank.

 At 32, Westpac appointed her as the Head of Priority Markets, a $200m sales team and 100+ staff.
 This role was a senior leadership position within Consumer Bank and catered to the needs of high net worth individuals such as Accountants, Lawyers, Judges, Surgeons and Sports and Entertainment stars.